syamfarh/tp/docs/UserGuide.md

   New Person added: X
   ```

-  where X are the details of the person added
+  where X are the details of the person you added

 * For example, for Robert Johnson (the example command), it would be:<br> `New person added: Robert Johnson; Phone: 55512345; Email: robertj@email.com; Occupation: Hairdresser; Address: 789 Oak Street, Suite 10; AppointmentDate: ; Tags: `<br> Please note that both Appointment Date and Tags are empty as they are not necessary for adding a person
 * This is the original empty address book

   ![add format](images/add-UG/addbefore.png)

-* The new entry is displayed in the address book GUI
+* The new entry is displayed in your address book GUI

   ![add format](images/add-UG/add_success.png)